Widely Reused CoCs

 Contributor Covenant (see also)

-A very widely-copied CoC written purposefully for reuse by all projects; currently in version 1.4.1.
+A very widely-copied CoC written purposefully for reuse by all projects; popular versions have been 2.0 and 1.4.

 Written by the TODO Group, a consortia of technology companies, this is declared outdated but is still used by some projects.